1958 FIFA World Cup: Final

 The final was played in Solna, in the Råsunda Stadium; 50,000 people watched as the Brazilians went a goal down after four minutes.
 However, Vavá equalised shortly afterwards and then put them a goal ahead before half time.
-In the second half, Pelé outshone everyone, notching two goals, including the first one where he lobbed the ball over Bengt Gustavsson then followed it with a precise volley shot.
+In the second half, Pelé outshone everyone, notching two goals.
+For the first one, he lobbed the ball over Bengt Gustavsson then followed it with a precise volley shot.
 Zagallo added a goal in between, and Sweden managed a consolation goal.

-The Final saw many records made in World Cup history that still stand as of 2018.
+In the final, many World Cup records were set that still stand as of 2018.
 At age 17, Pelé simultaneously became the youngest player to participate in, score, and win a World Cup final.
 Conversely, Nils Liedholm became the oldest player to score in a World Cup Final at 35 years 263 days.
 This final had the highest number of goals scored by a winning team (5), the highest number of total goals scored (7), and together with the 1970 and 1998 finals shares the highest goal margin of difference (3); Brazil played in all those three finals.

 The game is also notable for many firsts in FIFA World Cup.
 With the exception of the 1950 FIFA World Cup final group stage, this marked the first time that a World Cup host reached the final without winning it.
 Additionally, the match marked the first time two nations from different continents (Europe and South America) met in a World Cup final.
-It also marks the first and only World Cup hosted in Europe not won by a European team, a feat mirrored in 2014 where a World Cup hosted in the Americas was not won by a team from the Americas for the first time, with Germany beating Argentina 1–0 at the final.
+It also marks the first and only World Cup hosted in Europe not won by a European team, a feat mirrored in 2014, when a World Cup hosted in the Americas was not won by a team from the Americas for the first time, when Germany beat Argentina 1–0 in the final.
+It is also presently the only FIFA World Cup when all teams earned at least one point in the group stage.